-- 1. At least forty percent (40%) of qualified units in a project must be occupied by households with incomes at or below fifty percent (50%) of median income.
+- 1. At least forty percent (40%) of qualified units in a project must be affordable to and occupied by households with incomes at or below fifty percent (50%) of median income.
 This requirement applies to all projects with RPP loans regardless of the funding source. - 2.
-All RPP loans will be underwritten using a twenty (20) year term and a two percent (2%) interest rate.
+All RPP loans will be underwritten using a two percent (2%) interest rate and a term equal to the first mortgage (if any) not to exceed twenty (20) years.
 The Agency may reduce this interest rate to ensure project feasibility.
 Projects financed with funds from USDA-Rural Development ("RD") will incorporate the requirements of that program, including a thirty (30) year fully amortizing term and a zero percent (0%) interest rate. - 3.
-All projects will be underwritten assuming a constant seven percent (7%) vacancy, except those financed with funds from RD which will be underwritten assuming a ten percent (10%) vacancy rate the first year and five percent (5%) vacancy rate for the remaining term. - 4.
+All projects will be underwritten assuming a constant seven percent (7%) vacancy, except those financed with USDA-RD 515, which will be underwritten using vacancies proposed in RD's budget. - 4.
 RPP loans will be underwritten with the assumption that rents will escalate at two percent (2%) per year and expenses will escalate at three percent (3%) per year with the exception of replacement reserves which will trend at four percent (4%) per year.
-Projects with HOME funds will have HOME Assisted Units that may be underwritten with rents escalating at one and a half percent (1.5%) and expenses escalating at three percent (3%).
+Projects with HOME funds will have HOME Assisted Units that may be underwritten with rents escalating at one and a half